Keycapsss/Plaid-Pad/buildguide_en.md

 Put the assembled top plate with the switches and pcb on the bottom plate.

-Screw the 4x 10mm spacer for the guard plate on 12mm prominent screws from below.
+Screw the 4x 10mm spacer for the guard plate on 12mm (10mm) prominent screws from below.
 Remove the protection film on both sides from the acrylic guard plate.
 Fix the acrylic guard plate and the pcb with the 4mm screws.

-__Do not overtighten the screws, the acrylic plate can break.__
+__Don't overtighten the screws, the acrylic plate can break.__

 <img src="img/plaid-pad-final-1.jpg" width=600>